dbnduchatrji/control/README.md

-# My experiments with different control systems and plants
+# Experiments with different control systems and plants

 ## Inverted pendulum control using MPC controller